wnyc/autosync/README.md

 Configuration
 -------------

 Autosync has no configuraiton files.
-It does use boto and depends upon the credentials in `~/.boto`.
+It does use [boto](https://github.com/boto/boto) which will need to be provided login credentials.

 Prefixes
 ============